A man in white work clothes stands on a ladder and carefully paints the side of a house.

 Painters will often spend time offering consultation, but not charge clients for the service.
 Consultation services can include:

-• Meet the client beforehand to discuss colour combinations.
+• Meeting the client beforehand to discuss colour combinations

-• Visit to give an estimate on the cost of painting a room.
+• Visiting to give an estimate on the cost of painting a room

-Keep a tab of any additional time you invest and include it in your painting invoice.
-Later, you could choose to charge the client or simply put it down as a free service on the invoice
+Keep track of all the time you invest and include it in your painting invoice.
+You can choose to charge the client for consultation work or to put it down as a free service.

 Labour